WrestleMania Backlash (2022): Storylines

-At WrestleMania 38, former All Elite Wrestling wrestler and Executive Vice President Cody Rhodes made his return to WWE after six years as Seth "Freakin" Rollins' surprise opponent, where Rhodes was victorious.
+At WrestleMania 38, former All Elite Wrestling wrestler and Executive Vice President Cody Rhodes made his return to WWE after six years as Seth "Freakin" Rollins's surprise opponent, where Rhodes was victorious.
 On the April 11 episode of Raw, Rollins claimed that he was at an unfair disadvantage since he did not know who he was facing beforehand.
 Rollins further claimed that on an even playing field, he would defeat Rhodes and challenged him to a rematch, which Rhodes accepted and thus was scheduled for WrestleMania Backlash.

 At WrestleMania 38, Edge defeated AJ Styles thanks to a distraction from Damian Priest.
 Edge and Priest then formed an alliance where Edge claimed to wipe out anyone who did not fit in their "Mountain of Omnipotence".
 On the April 18 episode of Raw, Edge stated that he needed to finish what he started with Styles and then challenged Styles to a rematch at WrestleMania Backlash, with Styles later accepting.
 On the May 2 episode of Raw, Styles defeated Priest, thus banning Priest from ringside during the match.

 During Happy Corbin's match at WrestleMania 38, he was accidentally distracted by his tag partner, Madcap Moss, which resulted in a loss for Corbin.
 Following this, dissension arose between Corbin and Moss, with Corbin blaming Moss for his loss at WrestleMania.
 Tension continued to grow between the two and a match between the two was eventually scheduled for WrestleMania Backlash.

 At WrestleMania 38, Bobby Lashley defeated Omos; oddly, Lashley's manager MVP did not accompany him for the match.
 MVP returned the next night on Raw and turned on Lashley.
 Over the next few weeks, MVP lambasted Lashley for celebrating his WrestleMania moment without him and thus, MVP aligned himself with Omos.
 Lashley and Omos then competed in an arm wrestling match on the April 25 episode, which ended in Lashley's favor.
 Omos then attacked Lashley after the contest and later challenged him to a WrestleMania rematch at WrestleMania Backlash, and Lashley accepted.